This blog may contain affiliate links. Read our disclosure policy for more info.

 The tour includes that amazing drop over Tutea Falls along with other different sections of rapids as you pass through a jungle canyon.
 It’s no wonder that this is one of the top rafting tours in New Zealand!

 The entire experience lasts around an hour and all the gear you need is included.
 It’s also suitable for beginners, so if you’ve never picked up a paddle before, don’t worry!
 You can book your spot online for $115 NZD.

 Related read: If rafting over a waterfall isn’t for you, try ziplining over one!
 One of the best ziplining tours in New Zealand takes you right over Okere Falls!

 11. Spend the day at Maunganui Beach

-Maunganui Beach is a very popular beach for surfing, swimming, relaxing, walking, and playing some beach sports.
-It’s also known to be one of the best beaches in the whole of New Zealand!
+Maunganui Beach is one of the top places to go surfing in New Zealand.
+It’s also a very popular beach for swimming, relaxing, walking, and playing some beach sports.
+It’s known as one of the best beaches in the whole of New Zealand!
 When you arrive, you’ll definitely understand why.

 This large, beautiful, clean beach is situated along Marine Parade and is only steps away from excellent cafes, ice cream parlors, and shops.
 It has all the amenities I look for when I’m planning a beach day from showers and changerooms to lifeguards in the summer.

 Walk along the soft, white sand as you jump into the ocean for a surf or as you head over to the walking tracks on Mount Maunganui.
 Spread your towel out and get your tan on under the scorching summer sun or take a break under the pohutukawa trees to get some shade.